Logo

 Jerry Fodor won the first Jean Nicod Prize for philosophy of mind and cognitive philosophy in 1993.

-Jerry Fodor has delivered the Patrick Romanell Lecture on Philosophical Naturalism and the Royce Lecture on Philosophy of Mind to the American Philosophical Association, of whose Eastern Division he has served as Vice President and President.
+Jerry Fodor delivered the Patrick Romanell Lecture on Philosophical Naturalism and the Royce Lecture on Philosophy of Mind to the American Philosophical Association, of whose Eastern Division he served as President.

-Some linguists and philosophers of language have criticized Jerry Fodor's self-proclaimed "extreme" concept nativism.
+Linguists and philosophers of language such as Kent Bach have criticized Jerry Fodor's self-proclaimed "extreme" concept nativism.

 Jerry Fodor suggests that, alternatively, "keep" simply expresses the concept KEEP.